timotejroiko/discord.js-light/README.md

 | member.roles | Always available but contains partial roles if guild roles are not cached | guild.roles.fetch()  guild.fetch()  client.guilds.fetch() |
 | message.edits | Limited to 1 history state | - |

-All structures are replaced with a partial object when the necessary data is not available.
-These objects only guarantee an id property but most of its class methods should still work.
-Depending on your needs, you may need to fetch these before being able to access their data.
+All structures are replaced with a partial when the necessary data is not available.
+These partials only guarantee an id property but most of its class methods should still work.
+Depending on your needs, you may need to fetch these structures before being able to access their data.

 The client itself will always be cached as a User and as a GuildMember in all cached guilds.